Prime Central London Investment: Part 2

 Finance is cheap with mortgage costs having fallen to record lows.
 It is also noteworthy that over a period when finance costs have almost halved there has been negative real terms growth in PCL – something that is wholly incongruous with other assets.

 Looking at this research, it is apparent the PCL property market is anomalously cheap and offers homeowners and investors an exceptional buying opportunity.
 PCL is cheap relative to the mainstream London market and other assets including equities and bonds, areas of investment that are not frequently compared.
-Finance costs are exceptionally low and the near 40-year low in Sterling/Dollar offers overseas buyers one of the best PCL buying opportunities in decades.
+Finance costs are exceptionally low and the nearly 40-year low in Sterling/Dollar offers overseas buyers one of the best PCL buying opportunities in decades.